 - Strongest object recognition - Instantly track and analyze UI elements

 - Integrable with Selenium Grid to enable distributed testing with parallel test executions

 - Supports SAP, ERP, Delphi, and legacy applications

 - Enhanced Jira and TestRail reporting available

 Ranorex is ideal for beginners who have just started testing software applications and want to fetch optimal results in a short amount of time.
-It works for iOS and Android application development and delivers robust reporting, which is considered the best automation testing tool.
+It works for iOS and Android application development and delivers robust reporting, which is considered one of the best automation testing tools.

 Community: As of today, more than 14,000 users test with Ranorex worldwide.
-It has a robust community that one can access here.
+It has a robust community that one can access.

 License: Proprietary // A premium license is available from €2290 onwards

 Katalon Studio is one of those tools automation testing tools that support both web and mobile app development environments.
 It comprises a rich feature set for testing API, web and desktop services, and mobile applications.